gohugoio/hugo/content/en/templates/template-debugging.md

 ---
-title: Template Debugging
+title: Template debugging
 description: You can use Go templates' `printf` function to debug your Hugo  templates.
 These snippets provide a quick and easy visualization of the variables available to you in different contexts.
 categories: [templates]
 keywords: [debugging,troubleshooting]
 menu:
   docs:
     parent: templates
-    weight: 180
+    weight: 240
-weight: 180
+weight: 240
 ---

 Here are some snippets you can add to your template to answer some common questions.

 These snippets use the `printf` function available in all Go templates.
 This function is an alias to the Go function, [fmt.Printf](https://pkg.go.dev/fmt).

-## What Variables are Available in this Context?
+## What variables are available in this context?

 You can use the template syntax, `$.`, to get the top-level template context from anywhere in your template.
 This will print out all the values under, `.Site`.